 The producer sets the tone for how the crew is treated by the director along with what conditions that they are expected to perform.
 The producer usually sees the light at the end of the tunnel, the vision of what the completed project looks like and to whom it might be sold to.
 They would organise what little money there is to make a picture, and convince the rest that it’s a sellable venture.
 If a director is the producer, it means that they want to control the project without being blamed for it.
 Producers on TV show are the other writers e.g. Matt Groening, Trey Parker and Seth MacFarlane don’t write all the jokes on their animated TV shows.

-They are usually there for the studio, be it the distributor studio or the one funding the majority of the project.
-This type of producer’s input is a reflection of the studio’s wants, desires and as well as their own creative input.
+They are usually there for the studio, be it the distributor or the one funding the majority of the project.
+This type of producer’s input is a reflection of the studio’s wants and desires as well as their own creative input.
 For example, Sam Raimi was told that he should take over as the director of Hard Target in case that the director fell through with the studio’s demands.
 Sam insisted that it wouldn’t be necessary at all because the expatriate working at 70% would still be better than most Hollywood action directors working at 100%.
 The exec’s responsibility is to finds a buyer (or more) for the film and raise the money.

 Episodic television is the only arena where the credit really seems to have any specific meaning.
 In both theatrical and TV movies, the E.P. credit can be a favour (e.g. an extra bonus for the writer, a bonus for someone who attached a key piece of talent, or who had discovered the material), or something else altogether.
 In some cases, an E.P. will keep an eye on the project but doesn’t do too much.
 Most of the time, the E.P. has had little to do with the development of the project.
 That’s where the similarities end.
 In the world of TV shows, the E.P. is really the person in charge.
 It’s complicated because the network is often in there messing about with the whole thing too.